-Infection Control
+Infection Control Training

 About our Infection Control Training

 Infection prevention is vital for public health in order to halt the spread of infection and disease.
-This short 3 hour infection control training will demonstrate how you should effectively prevent and treat the most common infections within the workplace.
+This short 3-hour Infection Control Training will demonstrate how you should effectively prevent and treat the most common infections within the workplace.

-Did you know that around 15,000 deaths and many serious illnesses are the result of infections?
-Infectious disease can kill.
-That's why having a basic understanding of what infections are is key in order to maximise prevention efforts.
+Having a basic understanding of what infections are is key in order to maximise prevention efforts.
 Adopting effective infection control practices and monitoring techniques can help to avoid many of these incidents.

 Submit your email here for a personalised training quote